Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 If the provided settings are not enough to achieve a great result, you can
 <a href="https://www.anyline.io/support-request/">contact us</a> and we can create a command file that is optimized
-for that use case.
-This script can then be set as a parameter to this module (so minimal change required in your app).
+for that your case.
+This script can then be set as a parameter to this module (so minimal changes are required to your app).

 #### Settings Common

 property | description
 ----- | -----------
-scanMode | the mode: "LINE" or "GRID" customCmdFile | an optional custom command file minCharHeight | the minimum height of a character to scan in pixels (relative to the configured capture resolution) maxCharHeight | the maximum height of a character to scan in pixels (relative to the configured capture resolution) tesseractLanguages | the languages to use for the OCR (e.g. for custom.traineddata set to "custom") charWhitelist | Set all the characters that may occurred on the data that should be recognized. (e.g. "ABCDEFGHIJKLMNOPQRSTUVWXYZ1234567890" for only capital letters and numbers) validationRegex | a regex string to validate the result (invalid results will not be returned). (regex is in <a href="http://www.cplusplus.com/reference/regex/ECMAScript/">ECMAScript regular expressions pattern syntax</a>) minConfidence | The minimum confidence required to return a result, a value between 0 and 100. (higher confidence means less likely to get a wrong result, but may be slower to get a result)
+scanMode | Available modes: `LINE` or `GRID` customCmdFile | An optional custom command file minCharHeight | The minimum height of a character to scan in pixels (relative to the configured capture resolution) maxCharHeight | The maximum height of a character to scan in pixels (relative to the configured capture resolution) tesseractLanguages | The languages to use for the OCR (e.g. to use custom.traineddata set this value "custom") charWhitelist | Filter the recognized characters to only allow the ones included in this list (e.g. `"ABCDEFGHIJKLMNOPQRSTUVWXYZ1234567890"` for capital letters and numbers only) validationRegex | A regex string to validate the result (invalid results will not be returned). (regex is in <a href="http://www.cplusplus.com/reference/regex/ECMAScript/">ECMAScript regular expressions pattern syntax</a>) minConfidence | The minimum confidence required to return a result, a value between 0 and 100. (higher confidence means it may take longer to get a result but it is more likely to be accurate)

 #### Settings LINE mode only
 property | description
 ----- | -----------
-removeSmallContours | true if small contours should be removed (good for Latin capital letters and numbers only, bad if small stuff is relevant, like the point on the i)
+removeSmallContours | If this is `true` small contours will be ignored (This is useful for latin capital letters and numbers.
+This is detrimental if details are relevant, like the dot above the letter `i`)

 #### Settings GRID mode only
 property | description
 ----- | -----------
-charCountX | the number of character in X direction charCountY | the number of character in Y direction charPaddingXFactor | the average distance between characters in X direction, measured in percentage of the character width charPaddingYFactor | the average distance between characters in Y direction, measured in percentage of the character height isBrightTextOnDark | true to set to bright text on dark background, false to set to dark text on bright background
+charCountX | The number of horizontal characters charCountY | The number of vertical characters charPaddingXFactor | The average horizontal distance between two characters, measured in percentage of the characters width charPaddingYFactor | The average vertical distance between two characters, measured in percentage of the character height isBrightTextOnDark | If `true` this scans bright text on dark background. <br> If `false` this scans dark text on bright background

 ### Android